Sacred Heart University: Athletics

-Nearly 800 students participate in the university's 33 athletic teams (18 female teams and 15 male teams) along with more than 500 students who participate in 23 Club Sports.
+Nearly 800 students participate in the university's 33 athletic teams (18 female teams and 15 male teams), along with more than 500 students who participate in 23 club sports.

-The football team plays at the Football Championship Subdivision level and claims an FCS title in 2001.
+The football team plays at the Football Championship Subdivision level and claimed an FCS title in 2001.
 Their biggest rivalry is with the oldest public university in Connecticut, Central Connecticut State University, in what has been dubbed the Constitution State Rivalry.

 The men's fencing team won the Northeast Conference title five years in a row (2010–2014) and was ranked #9 in 2011.

 On February 21, 2013, the Sacred Heart University athletics department hired Major League Baseball player and manager Bobby Valentine as the athletic director.

 The women's ice hockey program had competed as in independent from 2003 to 2019 at the National Collegiate level, with "National Collegiate" being the NCAA's official designation for championship events in sports in which members of Divisions I and II compete for a single national title.
 The Pioneers participate in the NEWHA, established in 2017–18 by Sacred Heart, fellow Division I member Holy Cross, and four Division II schools.
 Sacred Heart won the inaugural NEWHA tournament title in 2018.
 The NEWHA lost Holy Cross to Hockey East after that season, but returned to 6 members for 2019–20 with the arrival of LIU, a fellow NEC member that launched a new women's program.
 With the NEWHA soon to have the membership total required for an automatic bid to the NCAA women's tournament, the NEWHA formally organized as a conference in 2018, and received official NCAA recognition effective with LIU's arrival in 2019–20.